 Golf instructors teach many different approaches to the takeaway.

-There are a million ways to do it, but there's only one optimal way to do it efficiently and correctly, while keeping yourself centered.
+There are a million ways to do it, but there is only one optimal way to do it efficiently and correctly, while keeping yourself centered.

-That's a big key to the Rotary Swing; you want your spine to remain as a fixed center point, and use your muscles and joints to rotate around it efficiently.
-The beauty of it is, when you do it correctly you're only performing a few inches of movement.
-That may sound crazy, but in a moment you'll understand.
+That is a fundamental principle of the Rotary Swing: you want your spine to remain as a fixed center point, using your muscles and joints to rotate around it efficiently.
+The beauty of it is, when you execute the takeaway correctly, you are performing only a few inches of movement.
+That may sound impossible, but in a moment you will understand.

 It's Not Just Club Position

-The club travels maybe seven or eight feet during takeaway; we'll call it two and a half yards or so.
-If you sway along with it and allow your head and arms shift off to the right along with the club, you're obviously going to have to shift it all back to the left on the downswing.
+The club travels perhaps seven or eight feet during the takeaway — roughly two and a half yards.
+If you sway along with it and allow your head and arms to shift off to the trail side along with the club, you are obviously going to have to shift everything back to the lead side on the downswing.

-Shifting to the right may put the club in about the right position - it may even look OK from down the line - but it leaves your body in the wrong position and is detrimental to the golf swing.
+Shifting to the trail side may put the club in approximately the correct position — it may even look acceptable from down the line — but it leaves your body in the wrong position and is detrimental to the golf swing.

-If your goal is to stay centered and rotate around your spine, you clearly don't want a big shift to the right.
-It's true you'll be making a weight shift to store power in the swing, but you don't need a big upper-body sway.
+If your goal is to stay centered and rotate around your spine, you clearly do not want a large shift to the trail side.
+It is true you will be making a weight shift to store power in the swing, but you do not need a big upper-body sway.

-Let's say we were going to design the simplest machine possible to achieve this movement; how would we do it?
+Let us say we were going to design the simplest possible mechanism to achieve this movement.
+How would we do it?

-If you understood the Push vs. Pull lesson and how to rotate around your spine - pulling from the right side rather than pushing from the left - then this will be a piece of cake because all you're going to do is move your shoulder blade a couple of inches.
+If you understood the Push vs. Pull lesson and how to rotate around your spine — pulling from the trail side rather than pushing from the lead side — then this will be straightforward.
+All you are going to do is move your shoulder blade a couple of inches.

 The shoulder blades are the bony plates that sit outside your rib cage at the top of your back.
-Your right shoulder blade is going to move slightly down and in toward the spine - remember we're trying to stay centered.
-To stay centered, you move toward center; it's as simple as that.
+Your trail shoulder blade is going to move slightly down and in toward the spine — remember, we are trying to stay centered.
+To stay centered, you move toward center.
+It is as simple as that.

-For those with an engineering background, you're going to create centripetal force to allow the club to move out and around.
-This is an important concept in the golf swing: You're always going to be moving in the opposite direction that the club is moving.
+For those with an engineering background, you are going to create centripetal force to allow the club to move out and around.
+This is a critically important concept in the golf swing: You are always going to be moving in the opposite direction that the club is moving.

-That may sound wrong to some, and it's actually the number one problem for most amateurs; they want to move their body in the same direction that they're trying to move the club.
-When that happens, all kinds of things go wrong.
+That may sound counterintuitive to some, and it is actually the number one problem for most amateurs.
+They want to move their body in the same direction they are trying to move the club.
+When that happens, all kinds of problems develop.

 - Centripetal force is the action: You take action by moving in toward center